aaurdanet/Android-Currency-Exchange-App/README.md

     1 USD = 0.85 EUR

 Important Note
+The app includes step-by-step instructions complemented by illustrative images to guide users through its functionality.

 This app is designed for educational purposes and assumes fixed conversion rates.
 In real-world scenarios, currency exchange rates fluctuate, and dynamic data sources should be considered.

-Feel free to explore and modify the code based on your needs.
+Please feel free to explore and modify the code based on what you need.
 If you have any questions or suggestions, please reach out to the developer Antonio Urdaneta.